unicode-org/icu/docs/userguide/icudata.md

 package has been loaded before, then the cached package is used immediately instead of searching through the filesystem.

-*ICU versions before 2.2 always searched data packages before looking for individual files, which made it impossible to override packaged data items.
+> :point_right: *ICU versions before 2.2 always searched data packages before looking for individual files, which made it impossible to override packaged data items.
 See the ICU 2.2 download page and the readme for more information about the changes.*

 ## User Data Caching